Heat molded port flares

 How do these 25mm DIY flared ports compare to commercial ports, which have a 30mm flare?

 green tick Cheaper.
-Once you have the molds, you can make as many as you want
+Once you have the moulds, you can make as many as you want

 green tick Don't have to be imported